Exemption from studying Irish

 If you do not agree with the decision to refuse an exemption for your child, you can appeal the school’s decision to the Irish Exemptions Appeal Committee (IEAC) using the official appeals form.
 You must appeal within 30 days from the date you are notified in writing of the school’s decision.

-The Committee will consider the grounds given for the refusal using the Department’s criteria for exemption and any supporting documentation available to the school at the time of the decision.
+The Committee will consider the grounds given for the refusal using the Department’s criteria for exemption and any supporting documentation the school had at the time of the decision.

 You can get more information and an Irish exemption appeal form to appeal the decision on gov.ie